 The Sex Lives of Cannibals– by J. Maarten Troost

 If you think moving to a small Pacific island sounds heavenly, this book will make you rethink that dream.
 The author and his girlfriend moved to Kiribati, a small island in the Pacific where the normal every day life presents more tidal waves than coconuts.
 Modern conveniences like working internet, unlimited hot water and a plethora of shopping and restaurants are non-existent.
 It’s an interesting compilation between cultural differences, bureaucracy and a history time forgot.
-You might also enjoy the sequel: Getting Stoned With Savages: A Trip Through the Islands
+You might also enjoy the sequel: Getting Stoned With Savages: A Trip Through the Islands of Fiji and Vanuatu.

 Travel Book on Living on a Boat